 We calculate our shopping bills in the supermarket.
 We compare offers in local stores.
 We figure out the best route that takes us home in the shortest time.
 We receive some pieces of advice and consider which one to follow.
 Without the ability to think straight, life could be confusing.

-Logical thinking is a skill.
-We all are born with some degree of it and it can be developed over time.
-Here are three things you can do today to become a better logical thinker.
+Logical thinking is a learnable skill.
+We all are born with it to some degree and it can be developed over time.
+Here are three simple things you can do today to become a better logical thinker.

 1. Read a Lot